 For a milder version, leave out the dried guajillo chili.

-Toast the spices and add a cinnamon stick if you like.
+Step three: Add the spices and toast for 1-2 minutes.
+Add a cinnamon stick if you like.

 The leftover peppers can be frozen in tiny zip-lock bags for another use.